anisjonischkeit/FacePicker/README.md

 The Maximum size that the image should be

-# Deploying a new version to bitbucket
+# Releasing a new version to github

 make sure all of your changes are commited to git and pushed to the server, then run: